 Steps to ensure compliance throughout your supply chain:

-For companies bound by the GSCA operating in Germany, the steps to ensure compliance are:
+For companies bound by the LkSG or preparing for CSDDD, the steps to ensure compliance are:

-- Define corporate responsibility for social and environmental policies;
+- Define corporate responsibility for social and environmental policies, including assigning a designated compliance officer or human rights function;

-- Define your social and environmental supplier assessment checklist;
+- Define your social and environmental supplier assessment checklist aligned with LkSG risk categories and CSDDD due diligence requirements;

-- Map your direct and indirect suppliers and supply chain – know who supplies to you;
+- Map your direct and indirect suppliers and supply chain — know who supplies to you at every tier;

-- Schedule first, second- or third-party social and environmental assessments for your suppliers;
+- Schedule first, second- or third-party social and environmental assessments for your suppliers, prioritised by risk level;

-- Review and verify completion and accuracy of supplier assessments;
+- Review and verify completion and accuracy of supplier assessments, maintaining documented records for BAFA review;

-- Review and/or create supplier corrective actions for violations and non-compliance;
+- Review and create supplier corrective actions for violations and non-compliance, with clear timelines and accountability;

-- Report social and environmental performance across your supply chain; and,
+- Report social and environmental performance across your supply chain in your annual LkSG due diligence report; and,

-- Prioritize supplier performance improvements with trends, analytics, and scorecard dashboard reports.
+- Prioritise supplier performance improvements with trends, analytics, and scorecard dashboard reports to demonstrate continuous improvement to regulators.

-- Define your social and environmental assessment checklist;
+- Define your social and environmental assessment checklist aligned with the LkSG risk categories your German customers must manage;

-- Be ready to report to and support your customers’ social and environmental due diligence efforts
+- Be ready to report to and actively support your customers’ social and environmental due diligence efforts — including providing audit access and documentation;

-- Put policies, procedures, and improvement initiatives in place to continually improve social and environmental performance.
+- Put policies, procedures, and improvement initiatives in place to continually improve social and environmental performance and demonstrate a positive compliance trajectory.

 Spoiler Alert – This is just the tip of the social and ethical regulatory iceberg!